hahminlew/fashion-product-generator/README.md

 # KREAM-Product-Generator
-Let's easily fine-tuning a pre-trained Stable Diffusion using `dataset-maker` and [LoRA](https://github.com/cloneofsimo/lora)!
+Let's easily fine-tuning a pre-trained Stable Diffusion XL using `dataset-maker` and [LoRA](https://github.com/cloneofsimo/lora)!

 **KREAM-Product-Generator** is a finetuned text-to-image generative model with a custom dataset collected from [KREAM](https://kream.co.kr/), one of the best online-resell market in Korea.
 Have fun creating realistic, high-quality fashion items!